adevinta/maiao/docs/README.md

 A sane review workflow with GitHub PRs

+Maiao provides the `git review` command, which will publish a PR for every new commit in your local main branch.

+## Name inspiration

 As maiao encourages users to create smaller and nicer commits in their pull requests, it has been given the name of a tiny island:

 ![](img/inspired.jpg)